 Enjoy the Beach!

 Obviously, one of the best things to do in Carolina Beach is to enjoy the beach!
 There are miles and miles of coastline just waiting to be explored.
-My favorite time to head to the beach is April, May, and September when the crowds die down.
+My favorite time to head to the beach is in September, after Labor Day when the crowds die down but the water is still warm.

 Please always pick up after yourself while at the beach.
-Every morning the locals go out and pick up all the trash left from tourists.
-It’s very heartbreaking to see people disregard someones home and the environment.
+Every morning the locals go out and pick up all the trash left by tourists.
+It’s very heartbreaking to see people disregard someone’s home and the environment.
 Also – remember that cigarette butts are one of the most harmful things to the coast.
 They don’t disintegrate.
 Read more about how to be a sustainable traveler.

 Where To Stay in Carolina Beach?